Aston Martin Racing

-Aston Martin Racing is a British auto racing team established in 2004 as a partnership between automobile manufacturer Aston Martin and engineering group Prodrive.
+Aston Martin Racing also known simply as AMR is the name given to Aston Martin Lagonda's sports car racing interests, Originally established in 2004 as a partnership between automobile manufacturer Aston Martin and engineering group Prodrive.
 The partnership was initially created for the purpose of returning Aston Martin to sports car racing with the DBR9, a heavily modified variant of the Aston Martin DB9.
 Since the DBR9's racing debut in 2005, Aston Martin Racing has expanded to build a variety of cars available to customers, as well as development of Aston Martin's V12 engine for Le Mans Prototype use.
 Aston Martin Racing's program has earned several successes over the years.

 Although all cars are built by Prodrive at their factory, Aston Martin plays an integral part in designing the race cars, as well as integrating elements of the race cars back into Aston Martin's road cars.